 Since there are many, many external links to other resources on this website, most of the "underlined links" in green color will require the readers to copy them to their Internet browsers.
 Only those external links that are significantly important will be directly linked.
-The underlined terms in orange color are subjects that will be expanded in more details in the future.

 |

-means a private or public video will added, depending on my agenda in updating this website.
-Private videos will be only available from this Website. |
+This icon means that a video will be added depending on my agenda to update this Website.
+Certain private videos will be only available from this Website. |

 People